mydarkthawts/IP-and-DNS-Blacklists/README.md

 My first list is ProtonVPN Entry and Exit IP lists.
 My second list is ProtonVPN Domains used to query those.

+These lists will be parsed and accurate to the date they are modified here on Github.